Rust-Simply/iriss-scripts/src/scripts/iriss-01.md

 However, this... isn't great.
 If anyone knows of an easier way to get it, please please comment below.

+=== New way ===

+Hi, Daniel from the future here!

+I found an easier way!
+I had previously tried package managers for this install step but wasn't happy with the install, and more importantly, uninstall processes.

+While researching a Database called SurrealDB I found another Windows package manager called Scoop, which is easier to use.
+To get it, head over to their website and copy the installation steps into Powershell.

+Once installed, we just type scoop install main/gcc

+We can see that its installed properly straight after by typing gcc --version

+Thats it, and we can skip a solid 5 minutes of unnecessary work!

+Lets move on to Development Environments!

+=== End new way ===

+=== Old way ===

 In the mean time, lets do this

 First, we're going to grab the installer from msys2 dot org